 Whether you have to delay your travel due to COVID-19 restrictions from foreign governments or something as common as inclement weather, protecting your travel plans has never been more important.

-Prior to booking any travel, make sure to look for flights, hotels and experiences that offer to refunds or exchanges in the event that you are not able to make it.
+Prior to booking any travel, make sure to look for flights, hotels, and experiences that offer refunds or exchanges in the event that you are not able to make it.

 Unfortunately, travelers have lost a lot of money on vacations due to COVID-19 restrictions this year.
 As you might expect, airlines and hotel chains that don’t offer flexibility are being left in the dust.